stratapp-ai/stratapp-ai.github.io/_blog/we-have-apps-for-revenue-finance-and-people-what-about-actually-running-the-company.md

 ### easy to implement

-A consistent user experience means minimal or no end user training - happier employees.
+A consistent user experience means minimal or no end user training - and happy employees.

 Not only that, you can roll out the app in phases.
-Yes, you can turn different parts of the app on/off for individual users and/or teams based on your unique org design.
+Yes, that's right, you can turn different parts of the app on for individual users and/or select teams based on your unique org design.

 ## connected workspace